-I am currently a postdoctoral research associate affiliated with both Statistical and Computer laboratories and Clare College, University of Cambridge.
+Research: I am currently a postdoctoral research associate affiliated with Computer laboratories and Clare College, University of Cambridge.
+I have ben previously affiliated with Cambridge Statistical Laboratory.
 I apply statistical modelling to study transport traffic, communication and energy systems.
-In particular, I am currently studying (i) multipath communication protocols in mobile wireless ad-hoc networks and (ii) distributed energy storage systems with high penetration of renewables.
+In particular, I am currently studying (i) multipath and multicast communication protocols in mobile wireless ad-hoc networks and (ii) distributed energy storage systems with high penetration of renewables.

 My previous research includes a PhD in Operational Research on `Switchover Time Modelling in Priority Queueing Systems' and a PhD in Statistics on `Inference and Experimental Design for Percolation and Random Graph Models'.
 In my MSc thesis I was interested in the spectral analysis of sample covariance matrices: specifically, the dissertation discussed computational aspects and numerical realisation of the Tracy-Widom distributions as well as the solution to Painleve II differential equation (with realisations in R/S-Plus).

-As a College Research Associate at Clare College I provide supervisions in Part IA Maths B for Clare students.
-I also supervise Part IA Computer Science Tripos students of Robinson College in Probability Theory, Part IB Mathematical methods for Computer Science and Part II Computer Systems Modelling students from Clare/Emma/Girton/Selwyn/Sidney colleges group.
+Teaching: In Lent term 2013-2014 I am teaching (together with Dr Richard Gibbens) an MPhil/Part III course Flows in Networks.
+As a College Research Associate at Clare College (since 2012) I provide supervisions in Part IA Maths B. I also supervised Part IA Computer Science Tripos students in Probability Theory, Part IB Mathematical methods for Computer Science and Part II Computer Systems Modelling students from Clare/Emma/Girton/Robinson/Selwyn/Sidney colleges.

 My CV is available here.

 [Jun'14] Attending International Technology Alliance BOOTCAMP 2014, Newark, Delaware, USA.